Come together to worship God, to give thanks for His unending love for us shown in Jesus Christ, and to reach out to love our neighbors.

 Pete graduated from High School in Cumberland, Maryland; he enlisted in the Air Force and served his country for 7 years; 2 of them in Vietnam.
 He achieved the rank of Staff Sergeant.
 He then worked in industry, mostly with Hercules Inc. During this time, he earned a BS degree in Mathematics and felt the calling and found the opportunity to serve as a lay Pastor at two Presbyterian churches for about 11 years.
 Pete’s family background is rich in preaching and teaching.

 Pete met his wife Karen in High School.
-They have two daughters, a son, four grandchildren and three great-grandchildren.
+They have two daughters, a son, and an extended family that includes grandchildren and great-grandchildren.

 Pastor Pete believes in strengthening his mind and body.
-He routinely exercises, participating annually in the CrossFit Open.
+He routinely exercises at home and as a member of Tantrum Fitness, also participating annually in the CrossFit Open.
 Pastor Pete is an insatiable reader, primarily religious books with an emphasis on the Holy Bible; but he also strives to be current with the world because he recognizes the importance of understanding the what’s and why’s of modern culture and the world’s response.

 Linda Moorhead is the 8:30 service musician.
 Linda, her husband Jim, and their son Michael are lifetime members of the Washington Township community.